• Recipes

 • powdered sugar - provides the structure and sweetness for our glaze.
 Just like with our cake flour, be sure to measure it correctly.

 • lemon zest and juice - for a boost of lemony flavor.
 Add a little extra lemon juice as needed to achieve the right thinness.
+And if you love lemon, you can top your slice of cake with my lemon curd!

 • melted butter - a touch of butter gives the glaze a richer texture!